COVID-19 Policy & Procedure

 - If anyone becomes ill with a high temperature, a new continuous cough or a loss/change of smell or taste in the nursery they must be sent home and advised to follow the “COVID-19: guidance for households with possible coronavirus infection”.

 - If a child is waiting to go home, they should be isolated in the Teeny Weenies room with the gate closed with appropriate adult supervision.
+If the Teeny Weenies room is not available, they can be isolated with a member of staff in another room and the door closed.
 If it is not possible to isolate them, the child should be moved at least 2 meters away from others.

 - Staff will call 999 if they become seriously ill or their life is at risk.

 - The staff member responsible for the child during this time should if possible be someone from their Bubble.

 - The staff member caring for the child will wear appropriate PPE.
 This consists of disposable gloves, a disposable apron and a fluid-resistant surgical face mask.
 If a risk assessment determines that there is a risk of splashing to the eyes, for example from coughing, spitting, or vomiting, then eye protection should also be worn.

 - If the child needs to use the bathroom whilst waiting to be collected they should use a separate bathroom.
 This should be thoroughly cleaned and disinfected before being used by anyone else.

 - The member of staff who has cared for the child who was taken unwell does not need to go home unless they develop symptoms.
 The staff member should wash their hands thoroughly for 20 seconds.